Shiny Brownie Crust – Foolproof and Perfect!

 As you may have guessed I then figured out, again, for the fifteenth time, that I hadn’t REALLY figured it out yet.

 I was onto it, but I just didn’t get it yet…

 So here is my 3 1/2 year long brownie journey condensed into one blog post.
 I’ve done this so that you will not suffer the same frustration, but get to experience all of the joy of a perfect shiny brownie crust!

-Having supplied coffee shops here in Cape Town for the past 5 years (Field Office, Salisburys and Eat with Emma) has given me a very generous opportunity to experiment with baking methods.
+Having supplied coffee shops here in Cape Town for 5 years (Field Office, Salisburys and Eat with Emma) has given me a very generous opportunity to experiment with baking methods.

 My goal is always to get each baked thingy as good as it can possibly be.

 How many brownies have I baked?
 This is where Microsoft Excel comes in handy!
 And the answer is 28748 BROWNIES.
 Yep.
-That’s about 4216 per year.
+That’s about 5750 brownies per year.